REU Research Projects

 Structure of soft matter (Prof. Daniel Blair) The Blair group investigates the structure and function of soft and biological matter using a variety of tools and approaches.
 Systems of interest include colloidal glasses and gels, unsteady microfluidic flows in non-Newtonian fluids, non-linear rheology of biological polymers, and diffusion in model networks.
 The primary tools for this work are three dimensional laser scanning confocal microscopy, advanced image processing, bulk rheology, opto- and micro- rheology and laser light scattering.
 Students in the lab use high-resolution microscopy techniques to acquire time-resolved three-dimensional image data which is then processed using advanced image processing software developed for MATLAB and IDL.
 A summer REU student will contribute to on-going efforts to measure the microscopic profile of deformed bio-polymer matrices.
 The goal is to understand the microscopic origins of the non-linear rheology of these materials.
 By directly imaging a fluorescently labeled network of polymers during a macroscopically applied shear strain, the student will measure how the network deforms locally.
 This will reveal the length scale that the local shear becomes non-affine, a critical feature of current theories developed to understand biological polymers.

 Soft matter in construction: models and simulations of soft solids (Prof. Emanuela Del Gado) The Del Gado group uses statistical mechanics and computational physics to investigate the structure, dynamics and emerging mechanics in soft solids.
 The materials of interest range from colloidal gels to jammed dense suspensions and tissues, to self-assembled nanocomposite interfaces, to the sticky gels formed during cement hydration and responsible for cement strength.
 The focus is in unraveling how nano-scale structure and effective interactions may interplay with deformation or other non-equilibrium conditions to change the material properties.
 The aim is devising new paradigms for material design, to obtain specific unusual rheological behavior or more sustainable formulations of smart compounds.
 Motivated by the need to reduce greenhouse gas emissions associated to cement production, the work on cement gels aims at a first-principles understanding of cement properties, a prerequisite to controlling processing and formulating alternatives.
-Student will perform computer simulations of model gels, jammed emulsions or nanoparticle adsorption at surfaces or interfaces, and use novel analytical tools to investigate spatial and temporal complexity.
-Project ideas this year will include theory of active matter, nanoparticles induced by phase separation of complex polymer mixtures during extrusion, the polymer physics that underlies the process of protein production (“from the nucleus to the ribosome and back”), and the non-Newtonian fluid mechanics of Additive Manufacturing (with applications for “bioprinting”).
-Preference will be given to students with simulations/modeling skills and with good grades in advanced courses such as statistical mechanics and mathematical methods.
+Student will perform computer simulations of model gels or other soft solids, and use novel analytical tools to investigate their microscopic spatial and temporal complexity.
+Project ideas this year will include materials for construction in space, double network gels and fracture of soft solids.
+Preference will be given to students with computational skills.

 Simulations of spatiotemporal dynamics (Prof. David Egolf) The Egolf group employs large-scale computation and theory to study a variety of systems driven far-from-equilibrium.
 Typically, the systems investigated exhibit complicated spatiotemporal dynamics, and, in particular, spatiotemporal chaos.
 The group has recently studied the behavior of fluid systems, granular systems, cardiac tissue, and neural tissue, as well as simpler model systems.
 Students in this group will learn a wide variety of scientific techniques from statistical physics, nonlinear dynamics, mathematical modeling, and parallel computing.
 Preference will be given to students who can program in C or C++.

-Quantum computation with ion traps (Prof. Jim Freericks) The Freericks group is part of a National Science Foundation sponsored project on helping develop and benchmark current generations of quantum computers.
-Experiments take place in John Bollinger’s lab at NIST, Boulder, Colorado and in Wes Campbell’s lab at UCLA, with the theory work being done at Georgetown.
-The group is also involved in similar projects with the Department of Energy.
-Students will learn about quantum dynamics, ion-trap physics, and computation in a project that focuses on the theoretical aspects of the research.
+Quantum computation with ion traps (Prof. Jim Freericks) The Freericks group is funded for quantum information research by the National Science Foundation and the Department of Energy.
+The focus is to find ways to do interesting science now, with the currently available quantum hardware.
+We work on a wide range of problems in physics and chemistry in this research program.
 Recent projects include developing a new quantum computing algorithm to simulate fermionic Green’s functions and determining how to simulate driven dissipative quantum systems.
 Completion of at least one course in quantum mechanics is a requirement for this project.
 Preference will be given to students who also know at least one high-level programming language suitable for numerical work like FORTRAN, C, C++, python, or Matlab (Matlab or python preferred).
 A previous REU student on this project was named a finalist in the 2012 LeRoy Apker Award of the American Physical Society, awarded to the top undergraduate researchers in all fields of physics in the US.
 That student was a co-author on a Nature paper, a Physical Review Letter paper, and a Physical Review A article.
-Since 2013, nine students worked on this project, with eight publiations completed in a variety of different journals.
+Since 2013, eleven students worked on this project, with nine publications completed in a variety of different journals.

 Computational studies of 2D materials (Prof. Amy Liu) This research group uses computational methods to understand and predict structural, electronic, and vibrational properties of materials, including superconductors, clusters, and nanostructures.
 One area of interest is in the properties of layered materials that can be exfoliated into atomically thin samples, similar to graphene.
 The electronic and optical properties of molybdenum disulfide, for example, have been shown to change dramatically as the number of layers is reduced.
 In the 2D limit, these materials tend to be very sensitive to the environment and the choice of substrate.
 An REU student might perform simulations to determine how structural and electronic properties of the 2D material varies with the substrate or the type of defects present.
 The goal is to understand the physics behind these effects and to understand how to optimize these materials for nanoscale devices.
 Preference will be given to students who have completed a sophomore-level modern physics course.